(Moscow, St. Petersburg)

 Upon arrival at Moscow airport, you will be met by your English speaking guide and transferred to your hotel.
 Porterage assistance is included.

 Familiarize yourself with the city centre of Moscow as you accompany a private guide on a walking tour.
-Get your first glimpse of the Russian capital: the Red Square, the oldest and largest square of the city with the magnificent St. Basil’s Cathedral, visit of the GUM - an elegant shopping centre built in Art Nouveau style, then take a walk in the historical city centre and absorb the atmosphere of Kitai Gorod, the district of merchants and handicrafts artists, the Zaryadie district, the Boyars’ palace, and St. Trinity church in Nikitniki. (no entrance fees included).
+Get your first glimpse of the Russian capital while visiting the Red Square, the oldest and largest square of the city with the magnificent St. Basil’s Cathedral, the GUM - an elegant shopping centre built in Art Nouveau style, then take a walk in the historical city centre and absorb the atmosphere of Kitai Gorod, the district of merchants and handicrafts artists, the Zaryadie district, the Boyars’ Palace, and St. Trinity Church in Nikitniki.
+Entrance fees are not included.

 Enjoy dinner this evening featuring Russian specialties in a typical restaurant located in the city centre.

-The Ritz Carlton (5*) lies at the edge of the famed Red Square – the site of countless coronations and celebrations.
-The 11 storey five star hotel boasts polished, dark cherry and burl wood decor and bathrooms finished with marble from Portugal and the Altai mountains.
-The property features a Spa by ESPA with indoor pool, hotpool, sauna and steam rooms and has all of the amenities one would expect of a leading, first class hotel.
-Figuring on the Conde Nast 2012 Hotel awards as well as "World's Best Hotels 2012" with Travel & Leisure, it is quite simply "the" place to stay in the city!
-Savor the selection of the many fine dining options available onsite and prepare your senses for a culinary experience like no other.
-One of Moscow’s Hot Spots, the O2 Lounge is the ideal venue for cool cocktails and finest sushi with breathtaking views over Red Square and the Kremlin.
-The Ritz Carlton Bar & Lobby lounge offers a relaxed and sophisticated ambiance to enjoy pre or post dinner drinks while the Cafe Russe offers Authentic Russian dining experience with world-famous dishes and boasts over 350 vintages.
+The Ritz-Carlton (5*) is located at the edge of the famed Red Square, the site of countless coronations and celebrations.
+The 11 storey hotel boasts polished, dark cherry and burl wood décor and bathrooms finished with marble from Portugal and the Altai mountains.
+The property features a spa by ESPA with an indoor pool, hot pool, sauna and steam rooms, and has all of the amenities one would expect of a leading, first class hotel.
+Savour the selection of the many fine dining options available on-site and prepare your senses for a culinary experience like no other.
+One of Moscow’s hot spots, the O2 Lounge is the ideal venue for cocktails and the finest sushi with breathtaking views over the Red Square and the Kremlin.
+The Ritz-Carlton Bar and Lobby Lounge offers a relaxed and sophisticated ambiance to enjoy pre or post dinner drinks while the Café Russe offers an authentic Russian dining experience with world-famous dishes and boasts over 350 vintages of wine.

-Enjoy a 4 hour walking tour today taking in the Kremlin - the historic cradle of the city, and a visit of the three beautiful churches in the Cathedral Square - among them the Assumption Cathedral where the Tsars of Russia were crowned.
-Visit the Treasure Chamber of the Kremlin within the Armory Palace before continuing with a visit of the Diamond Foundation with its famous imperial collection of diamonds.
+Today you will go on a walking tour of Moscow where you will see the Kremlin, the historic cradle of the city, and three beautiful cathedrals in the Cathedral Square, among them the Assumption Cathedral where the Tsars of Russia were crowned.
+You will also visit the Treasure Chamber of the Kremlin within the Armory Palace before continuing with a visit of the Diamond Foundation with its famous imperial collection of diamonds.

 Watch the changing landscapes on your fast speed train ride from Moscow to St. Petersburg, departing in the afternoon.

-Positioned on Nevsky Prospekt, St Petersburg's most splendid avenue, Grand Hotel Europe (5*) is surrounded by some of the world's greatest cultural treasures, including the Russian Museum and Mussorgsky Theatre Grand Hotel Europe.
-Discerning travelers are charmed by the hotel's warm Russian hospitality, impressive architecture and exceptional service.
+Positioned on Nevsky Prospekt, St Petersburg's most splendid avenue, Grand Hotel Europe (5*) is surrounded by some of the world's greatest cultural treasures, including the Russian Museum and Mussorgsky Theatre.
+Discerning travellers are charmed by the hotel's warm Russian hospitality, impressive architecture, and exceptional service.
 The Hotel offers spacious, tastefully decorated accommodations with antique furniture and period touches, but also incorporates all the comforts a modern traveler needs.
 The hotel has a wide range of dining options, including its own chocolate factory.
-The Grand Hotel Europe offers its guests gracious elegance and luxurious comfort, such as in the era of the Tsars.

 Enjoy time at leisure to explore at your own pace, or relax at your hotel.